 General education courses for Dual Enrollment programs can be taken at PPCC and then students can apply to other institutions.
 Each institution will need you to submit an official transcript to those institutions.
 Consult with the PPCC Financial Aid Office and/or the PPCC Military and Veterans programs to be certain of what could be covered here for other programs.

 I am currently working as an RN in another state, can I apply to the PPCC BSN Completion program?

 Yes.
 As long as you have a current RN License in good standing from Colorado or a compact state, you can apply.
 For questions about non-compact state licensure, please contact the Nursing Department at 719-502-3450.

-When can I apply to the BSN Completion program?
+When can I apply to the BSN program?

 Consult the Nursing Department website for opening and closing dates of each round.

 Will my GPA be calculated on all of my coursework?

 No. Admissions GPA for the BSN will only be calculated on the Nursing courses you have completed.
 No general education courses will be calculated.

 Are all of the BSN Completion and upper-division (300-400) Nursing courses online?

 Yes.
 And there are on-ground clinicals included in NUR 410 and 411.
 These are coordinated through the Nursing Department.

 What are the part-time and full-time options?

-Initially the program is designed for students in the PPCC AAS/Nursing program and working RN’s to take two classes each semester.
+The BSN program is designed for students in the PPCC AAS/Nursing program and working RN’s to take two classes each semester.
 These courses are only 8 weeks in length and are back to back (first bi-semester and second bi-semester.)
 A student may advance as classes are available.
 Check with the Nursing Department if you wish to explore other options.

 If I don’t have History or some of the other required general educations courses, can other transferable courses be substituted?